 Our mission is to support art organizations and creative institutions with the goal of helping improve the quality of life of artists, and creative communities, nationwide.
 The Wilhelm Family Foundation is a continuation of the philanthropic spirit of our founder, Donald C. Wilhelm, who believed that art has the power to transform humanity through individual self-expression.

 The Foundation supports creative non-profit organizations that use art as a means to collaborate and engage with the diverse cultures, communities, and cities in which they operate.
 Our goal is to help secure the presence and longevity of creative spaces, particularly in cities where gentrification has forced the eviction and displacement of artists, art spaces, and the culturally diverse communities in which they thrive.
 Through our support of creative organizations, we hope to help expand artists’ access to resources, inspire public discourse, engagement and collaboration around art, and solidify a place for creative expression and experimentation inside society’s fray.

-Since 2014, the Foundation’s inaugural year, we have supported over thirty different organizations in various capacities, nationwide.
-Our grant recipients are not restricted by geography, though the majority operate in California, where the Foundation operates.
+Since its founding in 2014, the Foundation has supported more than forty nonprofit arts organizations and institutions in various capacities, nationwide.
+Our grant recipients are not geographically restricted, though the majority do operate in California.
 All of our recipients have tax-exempt 501(c)(3) status as nonprofit organizations as defined by the Internal Revenue Service.

 Board of Directors

 Donald Wilhelm founded the Wilhelm Family Foundation shortly before his death in 2013.
 A lifelong lover of art and literature, Donald’s pursuit of self-knowledge and his belief in creative expression are at the core of the Foundation’s philosophy and operations.